pld/bamboo/README.rst

   $ ./scripts/commands.sh -l

-make requests from your local server
+make requests to your local server

 ::